alexkuttig/react-native-e2e-testing/README.md

 This will start a basic Appium server.
 You can see more about the CLI here http://appium.io/docs/en/writing-running-appium/server-args/

-To use the Desktop App, go to http://appium.io/ _Note: you will need to download version 1.9.1 of the app_

 You will also want to install appium-doctor to ensure your environment is setup to use Appium correctly:

 `npm install -g appium-doctor`